My Best Spinach Salad Recipe is a blast from the ’70s with a bacon dressing, plus sauteed mushrooms and onions to give it a modern twist.

 - Salt and pepper, to taste

-Top with hard boiled eggs, chopped center cut bacon, sautéed red onion, tomatoes and mozzarella.
-Drizzle with salad dressing.
+- Top with hard boiled eggs, chopped bacon, sautéed red onion and mushrooms, and bacon.

-*The bacon fat will congeal when the onions are refrigerated.
-You may want to keep them separate and bring to room temperature before adding to the salad and serving.
+*The bacon fat will congeal when the onions and mushrooms are refrigerated.
+You may want to keep them separate and gently reheat before adding to the salad and serving.

 The dressing is best added warm just before serving as well, so the fat doesn't solidify.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.